Skip to main content

 Biography

-Ting-Syuan Lin is a Ph.D. student in Sociology at the University of Illinois Urbana-Champaign.
-She holds a B.A. in Sociology with a minor in Economics from National Taipei University and an M.A. in Sociology from National Taiwan University.
-Prior to her doctoral studies, she worked as a research assistant at Academia Sinica, conducting surveys and managing data for the Taiwan Youth Project, a longitudinal study on Taiwanese youth.
-In 2023–2024, she was awarded a prestigious overseas study scholarship by Taiwan's Ministry of Education.
+Ting-Syuan Lin is a Ph.D.
+Candidate in Sociology at the University of Illinois Urbana-Champaign.
+She holds a B.A. in Sociology with a minor in Economics from National Taipei University and an M.A. from National Taiwan University.
+Before her doctoral studies, she was a research assistant at Academia Sinica for the Taiwan Youth Project.
+In 2023–2024, she was awarded a prestigious overseas study scholarship from Taiwan’s Ministry of Education.

 Research Interests